tomy2105/KnowledgeNotes/cloud/google.md

 Web-based management console, the one and the greates, first thing used when dealing with Google Cloud :100:

-There is also a [Google Cloud](https://cloud.google.com/app) which iOS/Android Google Cloud manager mobile application.
+There is also an iOS/Android Google Cloud manager mobile application [Google Cloud](https://cloud.google.com/app).

 #### VM Manager